-- He'd rather have quality over quantity
+- "he's a snob," to "he'd rather have quality over quantity."

 The process of moving from judgment to acceptance involves presence.

 Today, I am sharing some thoughts on the role of presence and understanding in creating an experience of love for couples in therapy.